J-O-S-H-L/tmw_heatmap/README.md

 - Filter heatmaps by specific media types (e.g., anime, books, listening).
 - Customize the appearance of heatmaps using different colormaps.

+## Coming Soon

+At the moment there is no option to chose single or multi-year maps.
+That decision is make when you export your logs from TMW server.
+It would be nice to have a decision point here as well.
+Some people might want to generate different maps without spamming the immersion logs channel with export requests.

 ## Prerequisites

 Before you begin, ensure you have the following installed on your system: